 Step 5: Obtain Case Management Work Experience (Timelines Vary)

 All nurse case manager certification agencies require applicants to have completed some work experience.
-This experience is typically hands-on patient work providing case management services.
+This experience typically involves hands-on patient work that provides case management services.
 Most nurses can earn this experience by volunteering for case management as part of their regular job duties.

 Step 6: Complete Case Management Education (Optional, Timelines Vary)

-While not required, education in case management can be beneficial to earn a high paying job in this field.
-Nurse case managers can complete a master’s in nursing in case management or complete a certificate program.
-These programs teach case management foundation and best practices.
-Most longer programs include a practicum requirement, providing students hands-on experience.
+While not required, education in case management can be beneficial for earning a high-paying job in this field.
+Nurse case managers can complete a master’s in nursing in case management or a certificate program.
+These programs teach case management foundations and best practices.
+Most longer programs include a practicum requirement, providing students with hands-on experience.

 Step 7: Obtain Case Management Certificate (Optional, Timelines Vary)